 Sublingual Fentanyl

-Sublingual fentanyl (Abstral) is also only approved for the treatment of around-the-clock cancer pain.
+Sublingual fentanyl (Abstral) is also only approved for treating around-the-clock cancer pain.
 It is approved for patients who are 18 years of age and older.
 When taking this drug, a person should immediately remove it from the blister pack and place it under the tongue.
 It should not be chewed, sucked or swallowed.

 Fentanyl Patches

-Duragesic, the brand name for fentanyl patches, is one of the more commonly prescribed formulations of fentanyl outside of a hospital.
-Duragesic is approved for use in both pediatric and adult patients.
-It is approved for the treatment of chronic cancer pain but is often used for other types of pain as well.
+Duragesic, previously the brand name for fentanyl patches, is one of the more commonly prescribed formulations of fentanyl outside of a hospital.
+Fentanyl patches are approved for use in both pediatric and adult patients.
+They are approved for treating chronic cancer pain but are often used for other types of pain.

 Fentanyl Injection

 Fentanyl injections (Sublimaze) are used almost exclusively during and after surgery instead of for cancer pain.
-It is used as an anesthetic for a variety of procedures and should only ever be used in a hospital setting.
+It is used as an anesthetic for various procedures and should only ever be used in a hospital setting.

 Is Fentanyl Addictive?